 Under U.S. federal law, it is illegal to possess, sell, distribute, manufacture, or transport outlawed controlled substances and illegal drugs.
 These actions are all heavily punished under federal sentencing guidelines.
-As any Ohio federal drug attorney will tell you, illegal drug importation and exportation are among the most harshly prosecuted, as these actions are strongly associated with cartels and large drug trafficking operations.
+As any Columbus federal drug attorney will tell you, illegal drug importation and exportation are among the most harshly prosecuted, as these actions are strongly associated with cartels and large drug trafficking operations.
 Even a minor role in the exportation or importation of illegal drugs can lead to significant consequences and years of jail time.

 The federal Controlled Substances Import and Export Act makes it illegal to bring controlled substances into the United States or take such substances out of the United States without the appropriate licenses and permissions from the Attorney General.
 This includes both finished illegal drugs, as well as chemicals and raw materials needed to manufacture such drugs, such as poppy straw, coca leaves, or unprocessed opium.